bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Test, highlight one tab." />
 </p>

-Let&apos;s see if this actually works.
+<p>Let&apos;s see if this actually works.
 Come over here, refresh the page.
 When I click on Brownies, it feeds the first one out and feeds the next one in, and that&apos;s working perfectly.
 Because of the animation, it&apos;s giving us a sense that the content is actually changing.
 That&apos;s a really good use of animation there and the effects library.
 That&apos;s working great.
 Let&apos;s just review the whole script.
-Here we&apos;re loading the <b>jQuery</b> library.
+Here we&apos;re loading the <b>jQuery</b> library.</p>

-Then in our script, we&apos;re getting those anchor tags and adding clickHandler to notice that a function runs when they&apos;re clicked.
+<p>Then in our script, we&apos;re getting those anchor tags and adding clickHandler
+to notice that a function runs when they&apos;re clicked.
 In the tabs we are changing all of them to be the default background color, the unselected color for both the background and the color of the text, then the one we clicked on we&apos;re changing so that it shows the correct color in text for that one.
-We figure out, well which link did we click on, and then we&apos;re going to take the corresponding div that goes with that, fade out the one that&apos;s currently showing, and take the corresponding div and feed it back in.
+We figure out, well which link did we click on, and then we&apos;re going to take the corresponding div that goes with that, fade out the one that&apos;s currently showing, and take the corresponding div and feed it back in.</p>

-That&apos;s the entire script.
-It&apos;s a nice simple script and does a nice job of making use of our effects library in <b>jQuery</b> to build something simple and effective that you could use in lots of websites.
+<p>That&apos;s the entire script.
+It&apos;s a nice simple script and does a nice
+job of making use of our effects library in <b>jQuery</b> to build something simple and effective that you could use in lots of websites.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 239. summary jquery tabs (141) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">